How to Make a Christmas Cookie Centerpiece

 Chef Penny shares her guide to the ultimate holiday dessert display.

-There are many secrets to successfully decorated sugar cookies, and the first one is it needs to keep its shape after baking.
-So look for recipes that have little to no chemical leavening in them.
+There are many secrets to successfully decorating sugar cookies.
+One of the most important parts is creating the perfect cookie canvas — so make sure to look for recipes that have little to no chemical leavening in them.
+Omitting the chemical leavening will help them stay the same shape even after they bake.

 Bake the chilled dough in the oven at 350˚F. The ornaments are done when there is a little golden brown around the edges, about 8-10 minutes for this size.
 The tree will take longer.
 Start checking it at about 15 minutes.
 You want to dry it out a bit more because it will need the strength to stand up.
 Let all the cookies cool completely.